High Sugar, High Dry Matter & Harvesting at the Right Time

 - Sell and/or consume fruits at the proper time.
 Start with the small-fruited types, like acorns and delicatas, then move on to the larger-fruited types, like kabochas and butternuts.

-If you are interested in learning more about eating quality in winter squash and edible pumpkins, here are some of Dr. Brent Loy's publications on the subject:
+If you are interested in learning more about eating quality in winter squash and edible pumpkins, here are three of Dr. Brent Loy's publications on the subject: